 Keep car from getting towed

-Edited by Ephraim, Charmed, Eng, Anonymous and 19 others
+Edited by Ephraim, Charmed, Eng, Lynn and 18 others

 Are you worried your car will be towed without your knowledge?
 If, for whatever reason, you think your car may be in danger of being towed, here are some tips that will make it more difficult for the tow truck operator.